-Despite the flowing alcohol, The Big Grill Festival never lost its family friendly vibe, maintaining a safe and peaceful atmosphere throughout (which just goes to show that the ‘drunken Irish’ stereotype is little more than that).
+Despite the flowing alcohol, The Big Grill Festival never lost its family friendly vibe, maintaining a safe and peaceful atmosphere throughout (which just goes to show that the Irish stereotype of people liking a wee drop, is little more than that).

 Children’s play areas and activities as well as live music kept the little ones entertained while their parents sampled the reasonably priced food and drink (unlike many festivals which artificially inflate prices, most snacks and drinks at The Big Grill could be purchased for €5 or less).

 If there was one bugbear that I had in relation to The Big Grill Festival, it was that admission was €16 per person.
 The entry fee didn’t include any food or drink vouchers so a trip to the Big Grill wasn’t exactly a cheap day out, especially for large families.

 That said though, the festival completely sold out its allocation of tickets, with no shortage of punters happy to hand over their hard earned cash and check out the meatiest festival in all of Dublin.